psons/test_data_eg/README.md

  - uses an attribute sprint_max_tasks instead of todo_max_tasks:
 Goals are called Endeavors.
 Objectives are called stories.
-Subobjectives are not supported.
+SubObjectives are not supported.
 Tasks are included.
-the in_progress value in the status enum uses a space instead of an underscore.
+The in_progress value in the status enum uses a space instead of an underscore.

 # Python Tlog command line
-Has a very human editable markdown based syntac that ia great for creating tasks in file.
+Has a very human editable markdown based syntax that is great for creating tasks in file.
 ## In this scheme:
 Goals are called Endeavors.
 Objectives are called stories.
-Subobjectives are not supported.
+SubObjectives are not supported.
 Tasks are included.
-the in_progress value in the status enum uses a space instead of an underscore.
+The in_progress value in the status enum uses a space instead of an underscore.